Section E: Support Services

 - Check district electronic mail accounts on a regular basis.
 Clean and destroy unused files on a regular basis.

-- Be sensitive to the fact that electronic materials should contain proper spelling, grammar and appropriate writing conventions and accuracy of information in all electronic
+- Be sensitive to the fact that electronic materials should contain proper spelling, grammar and appropriate writing conventions and accuracy of information in all electronic materials.

 - Submit a request to TTS for any download; install or configuring that is necessary to perform a specific job.